Published by Christina Riley. Last Updated on August 23, 2023.

-And if they’re not right next to these wonderful small towns, rest assured that you can reach each one within a reasonable (if not short) drive.
+And if they’re not right next to these wonderful mountain towns, rest assured that you can reach each one within a reasonable (if not short) drive.

-For each trail, we’ll include length in miles and difficulty, based on our experiences and those of others.
-Length and difficulty levels (from Easy to Strenuous) will be listed just below individual trails and adjacent to the first mention of those within state parks.
+For each of these Boone hikes, we’ll include length in miles and difficulty, based on our experiences.
+Length and difficulty levels (from Easy to Strenuous) will be listed after the first mention of individual trails.

 Travel times from Boone, Blowing Rock, and Banner Elk are included and broken down by distance (in miles) and time.
 Times vary according to when you decide to travel, due to weather, traffic congestion, and other factors.